Webinar Series: Neural Machine Translation: The Past – The Present – The Future

 Iconic is pleased to announce a new 3-part webinar series, Neural Machine Translation: The Past, The Present, The Future.
 Hosted by our CEO and MT Expert, Dr. John Tinsley, the series will cover the relatively short history of Neural MT from its beginnings a few years ago, through to its rapid rise to the state-of-the-art, and will culminate with a look forward to what the future holds.

 Each webinar will be a short 20-minute talk by John followed by the opportunity to ask questions.
 Although the theme covers a cutting-edge technology, the series will be accessible, practical, and will leave attendees with a clear picture of the trends in Neural MT research and development, and where it’s headed.

 The first webinar takes place on Thursday, 21st May.
 It will cover the origins of Neural MT, its initial big splash on the scene and the subsequent hype that followed.
-We will then look how it grew quickly from a research prototype, to the state-of-the-art production solution and some of the drivers behind the evolution.
+We will then look at how it grew quickly from a research prototype, to the state-of-the-art production solution and some of the drivers behind the evolution.